sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 line options for overriding some or all of the contexts specified in the public key files.
 And we need to think about how to support the case of multiple valid contexts for the same public key.

+## Further work

+One could consider transparency of used context.
+E.g., require the signer to use a *fixed* known context to sign a statement of intent to use a context, and have verifiers require a Sigsum proof for that statement before accepting a proof involving any other context.
+Then a key-usage monitor could tail the log for those statements, and use the discovered contexts to construct the additional key hashes to look for in the log.